-CPD obligations are present in most professions.
+CPD requirements are present in most professions.
 Most companies and organisations now prioritise them because they ensure a constantly developing workforce.

-This means there are millions of professionals across the UK who are required to undertake CPD training every year.
+This means there are millions of professionals across the UK who are required to undertake Continuing professional development training every year.

 Structured CPD gives employees a clear path to success within their current role and progression to future ones.
 Employees in regulated industries (e.g. healthcare, accountancy, legal work) can lose their license to operate if they don’t maintain their CPD.

 CPD activities can range from formal educational activities such as instructor-led courses, workshops or seminars, to more informal approaches such as work-based learning or mentoring.
 CPD can also include self-directed study such as e-learning courses and structured reading.

 CPD can be provided by specialist companies (e.g. commercial training providers, independent coaches), or provided internally, in particular by larger organisations.